jjolano/openps3ftp/README.txt

 Also, that "version 3.1"?
 That is essentially this, just re-signed for 4.xx.
 You know who you are - don't claim my work as your own.
 Give credit where it's due.

+This may be my last release for the PS3.
+Thanks everyone!

 =============================
 GitHub (v3.0+): https://github.com/jjolano/openps3ftp
 GitHub (v2.x): https://github.com/jjolano/openps3ftp-v2